-Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-For covered services from non-network providers, you are responsible for any charges in excess of the non-network provider reimbursement amount.

-Deductible Individual plan:

-\$0

-Family plan:

-\$0

-Out-of-pocket maximum Individual plan:

-\$0

-Family plan:

-\$0

-Lifetime maximum Individual and family plan:

-(The maximum amount this Policy will pay for eligible services during your lifetime.)
-Per member: Unlimited

-Medica Applause MINNESOTA Individual or Family Bronze Copay Plan Zero Benefit Chart services authorized by Medica.
-For covered services from non-network providers, you are responsible for any charges in excess of the non-network provider reimbursement amount.
-A. Ambulance Ambulance services or ambulance transportation to the nearest hospital for an emergency Nothing Non-emergency licensed ambulance service that is arranged through an attending physician, as follows: a.
+Deductible Individual plan: (The amount you pay for certain eligible services each year before this Policy starts to pay.) \$6,800 Note: On a family plan, members have an Family plan: individual, as well as a shared family deductible.
+Per member: \$6,800 deductible.
+Shared family: \$13,600 Out-of-pocket maximum Individual plan: (The most you pay in a year for eligible services covered by this Policy.) \$7,050 Note: On a family plan, members have an Family plan: individual, as well as a shared family out-of-pocket maximum.
+Per member: \$7,050 Shared family: \$14,100 Lifetime maximum Individual and family plan: (The maximum amount this Policy will pay for eligible services during your lifetime.)
+Per member: Unlimited toward satisfaction of the deductible and out-of-pocket maximum.
+A. Ambulance Ambulance services or ambulance transportation to the nearest hospital for an emergency 20% coinsurance Non-emergency licensed ambulance service that is arranged through an attending physician, as follows: a.
 Transportation from hospital to hospital when: i.
-Care for your condition is not available at the hospital where you were first admitted; or Nothing ii.
-Required by Medica Nothing b.
-Transportation from hospital to skilled nursing facility Nothing B. Anesthesia Anesthesia services received from a provider during a covered office visit or an outpatient hospital or ambulatory surgical center visit Nothing Anesthesia services received from a provider during a covered inpatient stay Nothing C. Chiropractic Chiropractic services to diagnose and to treat (by spinal manipulations, manual Nothing
+Care for your condition is not available at the hospital where you were first admitted; or 20% coinsurance ii.
+Required by Medica 20% coinsurance b.
+Transportation from hospital to skilled nursing facility 20% coinsurance B. Anesthesia Anesthesia services received from a provider during a covered office visit or an outpatient hospital or ambulatory surgical center visit 20% coinsurance Anesthesia services received from a provider during a covered inpatient stay 20% coinsurance C. Chiropractic Chiropractic services to diagnose and to treat (by spinal manipulations, manual 20% coinsurance